mdbdba/telemetry-playground/README.md

 2. Grafana for visualizing telemetry (localhost:3000)
 3. Loki for storing logs (localhost:3100)
 4. Tempo for storing traces (localhost:3200)
-5. Avalanche for a sample /metrics endpoint to scrape (localhost:9001).
+5. Avalanche for a sample /metrics endpoint to scrape (localhost:9001)
+6. Loki1auth for demonstrating basic auth for the loki1 tenant (localhost:8880)
+7. Loki2auth for demonstrating basic auth for the loki2 tenant (localhost:8881)

 Run the following to bring up the environment:

 ```
-docker-compose up -d
+docker-compose --profile=agent up -d
 ```

 By default, the Docker Compose environment doesn't include a Grafana Agent container.
-This lets you test the agent externally, especially useful when validating code changes.
-You can enable the included Grafana Agent by passing `agent` to the profiles list: `docker compose --profile=agent up -d`.
-When running, the Agent exposes its HTTP endpoint at localhost:12345.
+That would let you test the agent externally.
+We are enabling the included Grafana Agent by passing`agent` to the profiles list: `docker compose --profile=agent up -d`.
+When running, the Agent exposes its HTTP endpoint at `localhost:12345`.
 This address can be changed with the `--server.http.address` flag (e.g., `--server.http.address=127.0.0.1:8000`).

 The Docker Compose environment heavily relies on profiles to enable optional